jesselatimer/incursion/imported/Untitled 10def24ea8e34fc3be84f51c4e5802ae.md

 *Boon*

-You gain the Talent the family uses to control magical beasts:
+You gain the Talent the family uses to control magical beasts, **Ferinus Concord**.

-### Ferinus Concord

-You have learned to move your soul in time to a strange harmonic, a vibration that stretches throughout the animal kingdom.
-This grants spells that allow you to communicate with and command most magical animals.

-Inherent: You gain an enhanced mundane awareness of all animals but particularly magical ones.
-You can empathize and communicate with them more easily.

-Spells:

-- You can find and identify magical beasts
-- You can communicate complex concepts to even animal-intelligence magical beasts, as either a telepathic message, or via an ability to make bestial noises that are somehow comprehensible to them.
-- You can permanently bond with an animal (this reserves some of your conduit).
-When you’re close enough to a bonded animal, you can both share some senses and crude concepts and plans.
-Costs scale with the power and intelligence of the animal.
-It is also more efficient if the beast agrees with it and benefits from it, but can be done against its will.
-- You can lay a compulsion on a bonded animal.
-This can include open-ended orders, and even complex strategies, despite the beast’s intelligence.
-Costs scale with the intelligence and willpower of the animal, and is *much* more aether efficient if the animal consents on some level.

 *Victory*

-You play an instrumental role in the sound defeat of the Empire, whether through direct combat action, espionage, support coordination, or other means.
+Condition: You play an instrumental role in the sound defeat of the Empire, whether through direct combat action, espionage, support coordination, or other means.

-You gain the following new Artifact and Ally.
-This is in addition to whatever mundane gratitude, recognition, or trophies you claim.
+In addition to whatever mundane gratitude, recognition, or trophies you claim, you gain:

-### Chains of the Colossus
+- The Artifact **Chains of the Colossus**

-While wearing these heavy platinum chains, efficiency with Ferinus Concord is more than doubled.

-For defeating the slavers, you are granted the eternal gratitude of a powerful mythological mount. **Choose one** from this list to gain as an Ally:

-### Storm Griffon

-A highly intelligent, sapient flying monster with the forebody and wings of a thunderbird and the hindquarters of a lion.
-It has control over winds and storms.
-It can communicate telepathically with you.
-It is noble, fierce, and wise.

-### Great Wyrm

-A large, flightless reptilian creature related to dragons.
-Its forelimbs are wings, but it is only capable of gliding.
-It can breathe fire, tunnel through earth, and while not as intelligent as its more famous cousins, it is capable of actively enhancing and empowering your elemental spells.
-It is extremely difficult to harm.

-### Capricornus

-A half-goat, half-fish amphibious creature.
-Grants you the ability to breathe underwater whenever you’re within five kilometers.
-It is capable of safely swimming in excess of the speed of sound, and its horns are powerful, indestructible weapons.
-It can shed its horns at will, and inside you find ambrosia and nectar, capable of nourishing people and healing wounds.
-The horns grow back in a couple of days.
+- The Ally **Exalted Steed**